HOW DOES SELF-IDENTITY INFLUENCE DIVERSITY AT WORKPLACE?

-Enhancing Diversity is the starting point for such initiatives.
-Diversity is a quantitative and qualitative measure of how people are different on various counts such as cognitive traits and preferences, race, culture and ethnicity.
+Diversity, Equity, and Inclusion champions lead D&I’s Top initiatives within the organization.
+They engage a broad spectrum of employees in conversations related to identity, unconscious bias, and inclusion practices in teams.
+Enhancing Diversity in the workplace is the starting point for such initiatives.
+Diversity is a quantitative and qualitative measure of how people are different on various counts such as cognitive traits and preferences, race, culture, and ethnicity.
 Self-identity refers to the sense of self – “Who am I” and Identity is the perception of who a person is in the social context.

-In the Asian context, language, religion, socioeconomic status, food habits, gender and sexual orientation are some of the important dimensions.
+In the Asian context, language, religion, socioeconomic status, food habits, gender, and sexual orientation are some of the important dimensions.
 In India, being one of the oldest civilizations, diversity is a given.
 Regional and religious diversity are two significant dimensions of diversity in India.
 Tied to the regional diversity is the diversity of language (with over 200 languages spoken).

-Lee Gardenswartz and Anita Rowe have done extensive work in the space of Diversity, Equity and Inclusion.
+Lee Gardenswartz and Anita Rowe have done extensive work in the space of Diversity, Equity, and Inclusion.
 Their 4-dimension model of diversity clarifies the genesis of the self-identity and helps us understand which aspects of identity could be relevant from the organizational aspect.

-4-Dimension model of diversity
+4-Dimension Model of Diversity

-Level 2: Internal Dimensions — This represents diversity at the individual level especially the one that an individual is born or have an inborn tendency for.
-For example, ethnicity, race, gender, physical ability and sexual orientation.
+This represents diversity at the individual level, especially the one that an individual is born or has an inborn tendency for.
+For example, ethnicity, race, gender, physical ability, and sexual orientation.
 These remain largely static throughout one’s life.
 Organizations focus a lot of their diversity measures and programs on this form of diversity.

-Level 3: External Dimensions — This dimension relates to the stage of life a person is at.
-It’s certainly more dynamic than the Internal dimensions level.
-There is a greater sense of control on this dimension of diversity.
-It includes aspects like habits, work experience, educational qualification, marital status and income.
+This dimension relates to the stage of life a person is at.
+It’s certainly more dynamic than the level of the Internal dimensions.
+There is also a greater sense of control over this dimension of diversity.
+It includes aspects like habits, work experience, educational qualification, marital status, and income.
 This dimension changes over a period.

-This dimension, which the individual may have some control on is largely influenced by the organization.
-It relates to the work location, job title, job role, seniority and status of an individual within an organization.
+This dimension, which the individual may have some control over is largely influenced by the organization.
+It relates to the work location, job title, job role, seniority, and status of an individual within an organization.